FineUploader/fine-uploader-wrappers/README.md

 If you require support for IE11, you'll need to install an A+/Promise spec compliant polyfill.
 To install this wrapper classes package, simply `npm install fine-uploader-wrappers` and see the documentation below for your specific integration instructions (based on your needs).

+You'll also need to explicitly install Fine Uploader.
+See the `peerDependencies` section of this project's `package.json` for acceptable version.

 ### Wrapper Classes

 Note: You can access the entire `qq` namespace on any uploader instance.
 For example, if you are using Fine Uploader S3, and want to access the `status` object, your code may look something like this: